 Planning to check out the digital nomad Mexico scene?
 With a generous six-month tourist visa, relatively low cost of living, warm weather, and of course, tacos, there are many great reasons to consider Mexico’s digital nomad cities.

 With six months in the country, some digital nomads move from city to city, to experience as much as possible while working remotely from Mexico.
+An even better option is to look into the digital nomad visa that Mexico offers (valid up to 4 years).

 As someone who’s been living the digital nomad life in Mexico since 2018, I know first-hand you’ll never run out of places to explore.